By Joanne Jeffries. Last Updated 20th September 2021. Welcome to this guide on Norwich airport accident claims.

 If you have been harmed while using airport transport facilities, such as a train or a bus, you could be entitled to compensation.
 There are numerous methods of transport available for those using Norwich airport facilities, all of which should prioritise the safety of those onboard at all times.
 These range from electric vehicles used to transport those in need of special assistance to larger modes of transport, such as a Norwich airport bus and trains.

-There is a chance for you to claim compensation for an injury suffered as a result of airport transport accidents.
+There is a chance for you to claim compensation for an injury suffered as a result of airport transport accidents and road traffic accident injury claims for incidents around the airport.
 Even if you are an employee, you could claim compensation for an accident while operating a vehicle if another party was to blame.
 This could be while operating a vehicle to transport luggage, stairs or fuel.

 The Food Standards Agency (FSA) states that food distributers must uphold reasonable food hygiene standards at all times to avoid the risk of allergic reactions, food poisoning and other incidents of the like.
 If a substandard of care is dispensed during service, it could have disastrous consequences for those involved.
 For example, if a waiter trips and spills a hot beverage on a customer, the individual could suffer a severe scald.
 Even if you suffer a scald as a waiter, you could still claim compensation.